elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

         ]
 ```

-Now we can add this at the bottom of the `StartScreen` state in our
+Inside the `viewGameState` function, we'll add the contents of our
-`viewGameState` function.
+`StartScreen` state:

 ```elm
 viewGameState : Model -> List (Svg Msg)